Updated: Dec 12, 2022

 When Does Intestate Succession Come To Play In California?

-Intestate succession is only ever used in cases where a deceased did not leave a last will and testament.
+Intestate succession is used only when a deceased person did not leave a will and testament.
 Since there are no documents to show how they want their estate to be distributed, California law will default to giving the estate to the closest relatives.

 However, this wouldn't be necessary if you have a California last will and testament.
 With a will, you can list beneficiaries and the exact way you want your estate to be divided among them.
 You can even indicate charities you want a portion of your estate to go to.